txei/txei/README.md

 wouldn't the State of Texas adopt it?

 Still, we should consider the issues and requirements for such a system, and even some ideas for how to build a secure elections system.

-First let's discuss the weaknesses of elections systems and which parts we can bring technology (including pen-and-paper) to bear to help prevent cheating.
+That's what I'll do in this document:

+ - describe what a voter's experience should be with secure elections systems
+ - discuss weaknesses of elections systems,
+ - discuss what can and can't be done with technology,
+ - discuss requirements for secure elections systems,
+ - explain what blockchains are and how not to misuse them,
+ - describe how to mix paper and digital cryptographic technology,
+ - describe such a secure elections system,
+ - present a threat model for secure elections systems,
+ - analyze the proposed secure elections system.

 It is essential to understand that technology cannot fully secure elections.
 At the end of the day we must have judicial and political